Redmi K50i Review: All about powerful performance!

 It's neither extraordinary nor bad!
 The Redmi K50i's triple camera setup with a 64MP primary camera works along with an 8MP wide-angle and a 2MP macro sensor.

-The end photo results of the primary sensor are bright, well-maintained details as well as contrasts.
+The primary camera was able to take bright photos that maintain details as well as contrasts nicely.
+You may find them a bit loaded with saturation.
 You may find them a bit loaded with saturation.
 Honestly, I haven't found them overpowering the image content and making them look unreal.
 The colour saturation issue remains constant even in wide-angle pictures and macro shots, however, the 8MP camera does a pretty decent job.
 The macro sensor is also not that great, instead, I had considered taking close-up shots with the primary camera.

 Looking at the portraits, it managed to detect the edges of the subject sharp while maintaining good detail.
 The 16MP front camera manages to capture bright selfies, but I have found some skin colour-altering issues.
 The reddish hue on the skin tone in daylight can make you look like having makeup, even while turning off the beautification modes!
 In dim light or say almost night, you can get lit photos with boosted colours and an ample amount of detailing with its night mode.
 Overall, while considering the price, it is just a ‘nice' camera to capture normal photos.
 Don't expect high-end camera performance.